juergs/ESPEasy_BME680_TVOC/README.md

 <br>or  here:
 <br>https://forum.fhem.de/index.php?topic=96241.285

-USE I2C INTERFACING TO D1 and D2 of ESP8266.
+Use I2C Interface D1 and D2 of ESP8266.
+Set SD0 to Low for 0x76 address.

 <h2>Libraries</h2>
 These additional bold libraries are needed for using BME680-Sensor in ESPEasy **\lib**-folder.: